oskarfernlund/orthogonal-SVGP/README.rst

 inducing points learned by the model into two orthogonal sets with structured covariance.
-The resulting approximate posterior can be decomposed into several independent (orthogonal) Gaussian processes and both training and prediction involves reduced complexity matrix inversions as compared with standard SVGP.
+The resulting approximate posterior can be decomposed into several independent (orthogonal) Gaussian processes and both training and prediction involves reduced complexity matrix operations as compared with standard SVGP.
 This project implements an orthogonal SVGP framework using GPflow/TensorFlow and explores whether orthogonal methods are indeed able to provide high quality posterior approximations with fewer inducing points than standard SVGP methods